Arushi04/Arushi04/README.md

 - 💻 Working on Image Processing on Fashion Accessories using Google vision API
 - 🧠 Learning Machine Learning and NLP
-- 👯 Looking to collaborate on a cool AI/ML project.
+- 👯 Looking to collaborate on a project in Haktoberfest.
 - 😄 Pronouns: she/her
 - 👩‍ Updates : Attended GHC'2020 and Tapia last month.
-Actively looking for internship opportunity for winter/summer, 2021 in the field of Data Science/ Data Engineering and Cloud
+Actively looking for internship opportunity for winter/summer, 2021 in the field of Data Science/ Data Engineering and Cloud.

 ### You can find me on:
 🏡 [website][website] **|**